mrdoogees/enterprise-webapp-development/README.md

 - How many log files are keeped ?

-- Define the max size of a log file
+- Define the max size of the log file

 - Provide a way (file collector) to retrieve log files from production server